Clinton 'extremely careless' with emails, but FBI recommends no charges

 A further 36 email chains contained "secret" information, and eight "confidential" information, he said.
 Agents also found three classified emails among the thousands Clinton never returned to the State Department.

 Comey said there were no previous cases that supported filing criminal charges against Clinton.
-Other cases had involved intentional mishandling of information, he said, and there was no evidence Clinton knew she was violating the law.
+Other cases had involved intentional mishandling of information, he said.

 Last year, the FBI recommended that former CIA Director David Petraeus be charged with a felony for his mishandling of classified information with his biographer, with whom he was having an affair.

 In that case, however, the FBI had evidence that Petraeus knew the information was highly classified.
-Petraeus eventually pleaded guilty to a misdemeanour charge of mishandling classified information.
+Petraeus eventually pleaded guilty to a misdemeanor charge of mishandling classified information.

 Republican lawmakers have called for an independent investigation of Clinton, saying they do not trust the Justice Department to handle the inquiry with impartiality.